 Which streets are 20 miles per hour under the new residential speed limit?

-Streets are subject to the new 20 mph residential speed limit if they are (1) located in a residence district, (2) have a statutory speed limit, and (3) are not federally classified as collectors or arterials.
+Streets are subject to the new 20 mph residential speed limit if they are (1) located in a residence district, (2) have a statutory speed limit, (3) are classified as a Minor Emergency Response Route (view map), and (4) are federally classified as an Urban Local street (view map).
 For information on these criteria refer to our speed limits webpage.

 As a rule-of-thumb, streets that do not have centerline markings are generally subject to the new 20 mph residential speed limit.
 You can also refer to the map below (subject to change based on street-specific engineering evaluations):